-Birds in Avon

-An annotated checklist
+Birds in Avon An annotated checklist

-A checklist of species in the Avon recording area with details of how their status has changed over time

-This is the fourth edition of this checklist, now updated to the end of 2020, with extra detail, particularly of regular and scarce species and pre 1950 records, and a number of corrections.
+A checklist of species in the Avon recording area with details of how their status has changed over time This edition of this checklist has been updated to the end of 2021 and includes additional information and a number of corrections.

-A supplement is available covering local records of species not on the Avon list; the latest version is date November 2021.

-I need to thank Rich Andrews for allowing me to use his line drawing to illustrate the latest text.
-I also need to thank a number of people for allowing me access to their reference material, in particular Nigel Milbourne for access to his archive of Somerset Bird reports back to 1924, Martyn Hayes for his input on the birds of south Glos, Harvey Rose and Andy Davis, and various others for helping clarify individual records.
+A supplement is available covering local records of species not on the Avon list; the latest version is dated November 2021.
+I need to thank Rich Andrews for allowing me to use his line drawing to illustrate the text.
+I also need to thank a number of people for allowing me access to their reference material, in particular Nigel Milbourne for access to his archive of Somerset Bird reports back to 1924, Martyn Hayes for his input on the birds of south Glos, both Harvey Rose and Andy Davis for answering numerous queries, and various others for helping clarify individual records.
+Richard Mielcarek November 2022 The Avon Recording area The county of Avon was created in 1974 but disbanded 22 years later.
+The current Avon recording area covers the four unitary authorities, Bristol, South Gloucestershire, North Somerset, and Bath and North East Somerset, that replaced the county of Avon.